zsofiav1/HNRS353/README.md

+# HNRS 353
-HNRS 353: Introduction To Social Network Analysis and Conspiracy Theories Final Project
+Introduction To Social Network Analysis and Conspiracy Theories <a href="http://zsofiav1.github.io" target="_blank">Final Project</a>